Glossary of Terms

 SPLatty

-SPLatty is the cartoon character who features in our online interactive training course.
-He serves as an anthropomorphised representation of the SPLat processor.
+SPLatty is the cartoon character who sometimes serves as an anthropomorphised representation of the SPLat processor.

 SPLatWare